Diaoul/subliminal/docs/user/usage.rst

 Downloading
 ^^^^^^^^^^^
-We can settle on the first subtitle and download its content using :func:`~subliminal.api.download_subtitles`:
+We can settle on the first subtitle and download its content using :func:`~subliminal.core.download_subtitles`:

     >>> subtitle = subtitles[video][0]
     >>> subtitle.content is None